-The African-American community likes greens, but it's interesting to me that many of their children don't know how they grow, even if the parents and grandparents can prepare really wonderful concoctions when they have access to raw greens.
+The African-American community likes greens, but it's interesting to me that many of the children don't know how they grow, even if the parents and grandparents can prepare really wonderful concoctions when they have access to raw greens.

-In an urban or suburban setting, find or start an organization to provide the basic level of information about what is likely to be successful in an urban setting, what should be planted when, what plants like to be wet, which ones tolerate drought and heat, how far apart the rows should be, what pests are likely to attack you and when, and so forth.
+In an urban or suburban setting, find or start an organization to provide the basic level of information about what plants are likely to be successful in an urban setting, what should be planted when, what plants like to be wet, which ones tolerate drought and heat, how far apart the rows should be, what pests are likely to attack you and when, and so forth.

-Try to have your soil tested for contaminants, especially lead.
+Have your soil tested for contaminants, especially lead.
 If you live around a major highway or industry, it's likely your soil has elevated lead levels or maybe other heavy metals.

 What level of contamination is too much?
 Talk to your urban extension agent, who likely is the gatekeeper for free or very inexpensive tests (probably less than $25).
 The results also will give you some clues about how to add things amend the soil, if you decided to go that direction.